ravendb/ravendb-python-embedded/README.rst

 ============
 Installation
 ============
-Install from `PyPi <https://pypi.python.org/pypi>`_, as `pyravendb-embedded_ <https://pypi.python.org/project/pyravendb-embedded>`_.
+Install from `PyPi <https://pypi.python.org/pypi>`_, as `ravendb-embedded_ <https://pypi.python.org/project/ravendb-embedded>`_.

 .. code-block:: bash

     pip install pyravendb

-Install Pyravendb-Embedded from pip will provide you with a copy of RavenDB server binaries files as well
+Install Ravendb-Embedded from pip will provide you with a copy of RavenDB server binaries files as well.

 ========
 Usage